Radon Monitoring System in House Basement

 Radon is a particular issue in the Rocky Mountains where we see a higher level of radon concentrations than elsewhere in the country.

 Radon testing is advised by the EPA to be conducted during all home transactions.
 Elevated levels of the gas can be found in any type of foundation.
-In fact, radon gas is present indoor or out, but concentrates in the more tightly constructed homes being built in the last 50 years.
+Radon gas is present indoors or out, but concentrates in the more tightly constructed homes being built in the last 50 years.
 Testing by a trained and certified individual is necessary.
-There are protocols that are provided by the EPA and the National Environmental Health Association’s National Radon Proficiency Program.
+Some protocols are provided by the EPA and the National Environmental Health Association’s National Radon Proficiency Program.

-Proper testing in a real estate transaction requires the home be tested during “winter living conditions” where the windows and doors are closed for 12-hours prior to the testing and that the home remains closed (except for normal entry and exit) during the 48-hour testing period.
-This may be inconvenient, but it is the only possible method to provide a valid test.
+Proper radon testing in a real estate transaction requires the home to be tested during “winter living conditions” where the windows and doors are closed for 12 hours before the testing and the home remains closed (except for normal entry and exit) during the 48-hour testing period.
+This may be inconvenient, but it is the only method to provide a valid test.

 Mountain Home Inspection utilizes highly reliable continuous radon monitors from Airthings and the Rad Elec E-perm testing system.
 Radon tests are passive and pose no concern to occupants in the home.
 Mountain Home Inspection will not perform any mitigation, remaining objective when performing these tests.